sara-sabr/ITStrategy/presentations/en/2022-Sharing-Software-Assessments.md

 ### No Issues with sharing

-- Informational purposes only
+- This is for informational purposes only; and
-- No blanket recommendation for all GC
+- it is not a blanket assessment for all GC departments.

+> from ESDC Legal Counsel

 ---

+## Document Classification

-## Regional Security Office
+### Regional Security Office (RSO)

-- Documents reviewed were Unclassified
+- Assessments reviewed are Unclassified

-- Teams are responsible for classification
+> Assessment teams are responsible for classification

 ---